 How to check if P2P is blocked?

-How to bypass P2P block?
+How to bypass P2P blocking

-Step 1: Change your DNS servers to unblock P2P
+Step 1: Change your DNS server

 |Public DNS Provider||Preferred DNS server||Alternate DNS server||Website|